lbl-srg/obc/specification/source/example.rst

 :numref:`tab_mod_sta` shows an overview of the model and simulation statistics.
-The differences in the number of variables and in the number of time varying variables reflect that the guideline 36 control is significantly more detailed than what may otherwise be used for simulation of what the author believe represents a realistic implementation of a feedback control sequence.
+The differences in the number of variables and in the number of time varying variables reflect that the guideline 36 control is significantly more detailed than what may otherwise be used for simulation of what the authors believe represents a realistic implementation of a feedback control sequence.
 The entry approximate number of control I/O connections counts the number of input and ouput connections among the